kesar/HTMLawed/htmLawed_README.txt

 ..
 3.3.6  Custom HTML elements .....................................o

   Custom elements are HTML elements whose properties/behaviors are defined by the `author`, instead of being `universal` (i.e., defined by the HTML interpreter like a browser).
-Their names must begin with a lowercased a-z character and contain at least one hyphen (-).
-A name cannot be: annotation-xml, color-profile, font-face, font-face-src, font-face-uri, font-face-format, font-face-name, or missing-glyph.
+Their names must begin with a lowercased a-z character, contain at least one hyphen (-), and cannot be: `annotation-xml, color-profile, font-face, font-face-src, font-face-uri, font-face-format, font-face-name, missing-glyph`.
 A huge variety of characters is permitted in the name.

     0-9 | . | _ | #xB7 | #xC0-#xD6 | #xD8-#xF6 | #xF8-#x37D | #x37F-#x1FFF | #x200C-#x200D | #x203F-#x2040 | #x2070-#x218F | #x2C00-#x2FEF | #x3001-#xD7FF | #xF900-#xFDCF | #xFDF0-#xFFFD | [#x10000-#xEFFFF]